rcc-uchicago/murals/questions.md

   * each row would contain a thumbnail image and associated image features
   * each thumbnail would link to a page containing associated image and details
   * the default result set would be all available images

-## Misc

-For the current collection ...

-* How many mural locations?
-* How many images per location?